kubesphere/website/content/en/docs/api-reference/glossary.md

     A project whose workloads are deployed across multiple clusters.
 - **Project member** <br>
     The users that are invited to a project who have certain permissions to work in the project.
-- **Workbench** <br>
-    The landing page for a tenant containing authorized resources that they can access such as workspaces and App Store.
+- **Workbench** <br>The landing page for a tenant.
+It displays authorized resources that the tenant can access such as workspaces and projects.
 - **Volume** <br>
     A KubeSphere Volume is a Kubernetes PersistentVolumeClaim (PVC).
 - **Public cluster** <br>
-    Platform administrators can set cluster visibility so that a cluster is available to certain workspaces.
+    Cluster administrators can set cluster visibility so that a cluster is available to certain workspaces.
 A public cluster means all platform users can access the cluster, in which they are able to create and schedule resources.
 - **KubeKey** <br>
     A brand-new installation tool developed in Go.
-It is able to install KubeSphere and Kubernetes separately or install them together.
+It is able to install KubeSphere and Kubernetes together or install Kubernetes only.
+It supports the deployment of cloud-native add-ons (YAML or Chart) as it creates a cluster.
+It can also be used to scale and upgrade a cluster.
 - **ks-installer** <br>
     The package to deploy KubeSphere on existing Kubernetes clusters.